 There’s only one fentanyl analogue that has been approved by the Food and Drug Administration (FDA) for veterinary use on large animals: carfentanil.
 Carfentanil is a synthetic opioid.
 However, it’s not intended for human use at all.

 “Exposure to a very small amount of this drug, about the size of a grain of salt or 20 micrograms, could be fatal through inhalation and ingestion.
-There is also concern due to the fact that it can be absorbed through the skin,” stated Dept. Chief Tim Farquharson.
+There is also a concern due to the fact that it can be absorbed through the skin,” stated Dept. Chief Tim Farquharson.

 This drug has a potency that’s about 10,000 times stronger than morphine and approximately 100 times stronger than fentanyl.
 It’s no joke at all.
 It’s often used to tranquilize large animals, like horses and elephants.
 Unfortunately, there have already been reports of carfentanil abuse.

 Synthetic opioids are becoming an epidemic in cities all across America.
 They can be found in both suburban and rural settings to large metropolitan cities.
 Anyone from college students to professionals can abuse this drug.
 This is especially true since many people misuse these drugs when they have a prescription for them.
 Take a look at some of these shocking statistics on how fentanyl addiction has affected cities everywhere in America: